openhab/openhab-docs/_addons_bindings/zwave/doc/oomi/oomiplug_0_0.md

 ### Switch

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Dimmer

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Electric meter (watts)

+Indicates the instantaneous power consumption

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh)

+Indicates the energy consumption (kWh)

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (volts)

+Indicates the instantaneous voltage

 The ```meter_voltage``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (amps)

+Indicates the instantaneous current consumption

 The ```meter_current``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Meter Reset

+Reset the meter

 The ```meter_reset``` channel supports the ```Switch``` item and is in the ```Energy``` category.

 ### Color Control

+The color channel allows to control the color of a light.
+            It is also possible to dim values and switch the light on and off.

 The ```color_color``` channel supports the ```Color``` item.

 ### Color Temperature

+The color temperature channel allows to set the color
+            temperature of a light from 0 (cold) to 100 (warm).

 The ```color_temperature``` channel supports the ```Dimmer``` item and is in the ```ColorLight``` category.

 ### Clock Time Offset

+Provides the current time difference for the devices time

 The ```time_offset``` channel supports the ```Number``` item and is in the ```Temperature``` category.